mghpcsim/rtd-nese/docs/source/services.rst

 NESE Services
 ==================

-Historically, the MGHPCC has provided co-location services for its member institutes only including power, space, cooling, and networking.
-However, over the last few years, MGHPCC and its member institutes are starting to explore the concept of operating joint services across the whole consortium.
-NESE is one such effort and is positioned to be the backbone of shared storage services for the facility.
-The success of NESE is allowing us to build other infrastructure on top of it, such as `the New England Research Cloud (NERC) <https://nerc.mghpcc.org/>`_ -- a large multi-institutional OpenStack/OpenShift environment funded through partnerships between Harvard University, Boston University, Mass Tech Collaborative, and RedHat, Inc.

 NESE currently provides two services, NESE Disk and NESE Tape.
 NESE Disk provides block storage that can be mounted on a physical or virtual machine across institutional boundaries and then exported via standard NAS prototocls, such as NFS or SMB.
 NESE Tape provides archival storage